Exclusive: French compromise snubbed as Renault-Nissan pursues shake-up - sources

 Sources with knowledge of the matter say the government has now softened its stance, offering to limit its voting rights just hours before an emergency Renault board meeting on Nov.
 6. They gave no details of the proposed cap.

-However Hiroto Saikawa, Ghosn's second-in-command at Nissan (7201.T), expressed deep dissatisfaction with the French position during the meeting, one of the sources said.
+However Hiroto Saikawa, Ghosn's second-in-command at Nissan, expressed deep dissatisfaction with the French position during the meeting, one of the sources said.

 "Just going back to the situation of seven months ago is not enough," said a Renault-Nissan insider familiar with alliance thinking.
 "It's clear there has to be a better balance between the two companies."